By the end of this section, you will be able to do the following:

 Fertilization, pictured in Figure 43.23a is the process in which gametes (an egg and sperm) fuse to form a zygote.
 The egg and sperm each contain one set of chromosomes.
 To ensure that the offspring has only one complete diploid set of chromosomes, only one sperm must fuse with one egg.
 In mammals, the egg is protected by a layer of extracellular matrix consisting mainly of glycoproteins called the zona pellucida.
 When a sperm binds to the zona pellucida, a series of biochemical events, called the acrosomal reactions, take place.
 In placental mammals, the acrosome contains digestive enzymes that initiate the degradation of the glycoprotein matrix protecting the egg and allowing the sperm plasma membrane to fuse with the egg plasma membrane, as illustrated in Figure 43.23b.
 The fusion of these two membranes creates an opening through which the sperm nucleus is transferred into the ovum.
 The nuclear membranes of the egg and sperm break down and the two haploid genomes condense to form a diploid genome.

 To ensure that no more than one sperm fertilizes the egg, once the acrosomal reactions take place at one location of the egg membrane, the egg releases proteins in other locations to prevent other sperm from fusing with the egg.
-If this mechanism fails, multiple sperm can fuse with the egg, resulting in polyspermy.
+Ernest Everett Just, who was particularly skilled and knowledagable in handling invertebrate eggs, demonstrated several mechanisms at work at different rates.
+The fast reaction included what Just called a "wave of negativity," in which the membrane potential of the egg cell altered quickly.
+Then, the slow block involved changing the membrane structure itself.
+If these mechanisms fail, multiple sperm can fuse with the egg, resulting in polyspermy.
 The resulting embryo is not genetically viable and dies within a few days.

 Cleavage and Blastula Stage